VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step3.md

 # if statements
 We added code to automatically initialise Python within the terminal.
 You don't want to write actual code there since it gets messy very quickly.
 So let's quit Python. `exit()`{{execute}}

+`ifstatements.py`{{open}}

-`ifstatements.py`{{open}} Click on this to create a new file in the editor (top right), and then copy the code below over to the new file.
+Click on the above to create a new Python file in the editor (top right), and then copy the code below over to the new file.

 <pre class="file" data-filename="ifstatements.py" data-target="replace"># This is a comment
 # Python will not run this